 At 26 miles long, there’s much to be explored on Topsail Island!
-In the three towns that are located on the island, you’ll find many unique retail shops and great restaurants.
+In the three towns that are located on the island.
+(North Topsail Beach, Surf City, and Topsail Beach), you’ll find many unique retail shops and great restaurants.

 As you explore the island, you’ll find many attractions including the Missiles and More Museum and the Karen Beasley Sea Turtle and Rehabilitation Center.
 You can also go paddleboarding or sailing in the Intracoastal Waterway, fishing from the Jolly Roger Pier, or sunset-watching at Serenity Point.

 13. Hatteras Island

 One of the best things to do in the Outer Banks is visit Hatteras.
 As the biggest island in the Outer Banks, you can bet there’s much to see and do at Hatteras Island!
 Much of the 48 miles that make up this island consists of beautiful, sandy beaches and vast sections of the Cape Hatteras National Seashore.

 Whether you want a laid-back escape or an adrenaline-pumping adventure, you’ll find it here.
 Surfing, kiteboarding, windsurfing, kayaking, bodyboarding, snorkeling and sailing are just some of the exciting activities available but if you just want to lie on a remote beach free from crowds, well, there’s that too!

 Undeveloped, beautiful, natural, wild and exciting.
 These are just some of the words people have used to describe Lea-Hutaff Island.
 Here, the beaches are long and there are various ecosystems to explore including dunes and marshes.

 The island is only accessible by boat which means it’s quite remote and less crowded than some of the other barrier islands.
 This remoteness makes it a great place to observe the local plant and animal life.